-- 1. All levels of crisis providers shall coordinate care for the member following the crisis event as needed.
-Care coordination includes the following activities: - a.
+- a.
 Coordinating the transfer to alternate levels of care within 24 hours when warranted, including but not limited to: - i.
-Primary medical care Member requires primary medical care with an existing provider; - ii.
-Community based behavioral health provider Member requires ongoing support at a lower level of care with the member's existing behavioral health provider.
+Primary medical care when the member requires primary medical care with an existing provider; - ii.
+Community based behavioral health provider when the member requires ongoing support at a lower level of care with the member's existing behavioral health provider.
 The member shall return to existing services as soon as indicated and accessible; - iii.
-Behavioral Health Crisis Care (BHCC) Center for adults Member requires ongoing support and time outside of the home; - iv.
-Community Brief Crisis Support (CBCS) Member requires ongoing support at home or in the community subsequent to an initial crisis; - v.
-Crisis Stabilization (CS) Member may need additional time outside of the home without being at immediate risk for inpatient treatment due to experiencing severe intoxication or withdrawal episodes that cannot be managed safely in this setting, immediate suicide risk, or currently violent; - vi.
-Inpatient treatment Member is in medical crisis, experiencing severe intoxication or withdrawal episodes, actively suicidal, homicidal, gravely disabled, or currently violent; and - vii.
-Residential substance use treatment Member requires ongoing support and treatment outside of the home for a SUD.
+Behavioral Health Crisis Care Center (BHCCC) for adults when the member requires ongoing support and time outside of the home; - iv.
+CBCS when the member requires ongoing support at home or in the community subsequent to an initial crisis; - v.
+Crisis stabilization (CS) when the member may need additional time outside of the home without being at immediate risk for inpatient treatment due to experiencing severe intoxication or withdrawal episodes that cannot be managed safely in this setting, immediate suicide risk, or currently violent; - vi.
+Inpatient treatment when the member is in medical crisis, experiencing severe intoxication or withdrawal episodes, actively suicidal, homicidal, gravely disabled, or currently violent; and - vii.
+Residential substance use treatment when the member requires ongoing support and treatment outside of the home for a substance use disorder.